jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 >[!IMPORTANT]
 >In fall 2024 completely new CRFReporter will be used.
 It will make XML file format obsolete with its new JSON format
 >and thus this *lukeghg* project will become deprecated too.
-No new major development of *lukeghg* is meaningful.

 >[!WARNING]
 >XML import to CRFReporter: Make sure that you have write access *only and solely* to 4.
 Land Use, Land-Use Change and Forestry (a.k.a LULUCF) and 7.
 KP LULUCF